FED-2: A 35mm Film Rangefinder From the USSR

 The design.

 FED-2’s build quality is far from perfection.
-Its mechanics have low precision tolerance, it’s shockingly heavy for the size, and the design is for the large part “borrowed” from the German Leicas II and III.
+Its mechanics have low precision tolerance, it’s shockingly heavy for the size, and the design is, for the most part, “borrowed” from the German Leicas II and III.

 However, FED-2 introduces a series of improvements over the first Leica it copied not found on its German counterparts.
 This includes a combined rangefinder/viewfinder with an extended base, a removable backplate for easier film loading, and a dioptry adjustment.